Biden rebuffs GOP infrastructure offer, citing broader goals

 WASHINGTON (AP) — President Joe Biden on Friday dismissed a fresh Republican infrastructure proposal that offered modestly more spending but fell short of “his objectives to grow the economy,” the White House said.

-His reaction cast further doubt on the two parties’ prospects for striking compromise on one of the administration’s chief legislative priorities.
+His reaction cast further doubt on the two parties’ prospects for striking compromise on one of the administration’s chief legislative priorities as deadlines slip and time runs out to make progress toward a deal.

 The White House released the statement after Biden spoke by phone with West Virginia Sen. Shelley Moore Capito, the chief GOP negotiator.
 Both sides said the two would speak again on Monday, but Biden’s team made clear the president will be casting about for talks with other senators.